DEFRA/fcp-dal-api-postdeployment-test/README.md

 fcp-dal-api-postdeployment-test

-The template to create a service that runs WDIO tests against an environment.
+This repo holds a suite of API tests for the DAL.

 - [Local](#local)
   - [Requirements](#requirements)